 When summer arrives, corn is one of my favorite fresh ingredients to cook with.
 Not only do I grill corn often, but I love to include corn in my salads and other dishes.
 Charred corn salad, for instance, is not only easy to make, but it also has very few ingredients.
 And my husband grills the corn perfectly for a tasty charred corn salad.

 I love summer BBQ because it's grilling season.
 My husband, the grill master, enjoys grilling so much that he bought a KVK (Kathy's Vegan Kitchen) branding iron to mark his work.
 HAHA.
 Men and their grill tools!
 But I'm not complaining.
-I tell him the end game, and he executes the grill techniques.
+He is the grill expert!
+And today's task is charred corn.

 Although grilled corn works for this recipe, I wanted the charred flavor of the corn.
 And, believe it or not, there is a method to charring corn.